 School Asset Registers and Stock Takes

-Williams Valuations Ltd have been involved with compiling, reconciling and re valuing school assets for over ten years now.
+Williams Valuations Ltd have been involved with stock taking and reconciling school assets for over fifteen years.
 We can cover assignments throughout New Zealand and regularly work in the Auckland region.
 We offer a full stock take and reconciliation service to schools.

-As a crown entity, public sector schools are required to comply with the new accounting Standard NZ IAS-16.
-This basically requires schools to ensure all major assets are recorded on the asset register, depreciated and reflected at fair value in the accounts.
+As a crown entity, public sector schools are required to comply with accounting Standard NZ IAS-16.
+This standard requires schools to ensure all major assets are recorded on the asset register, depreciated and reflected at fair value in the accounts.
 The Ministry of Education has recently advised new guidelines to help schools comply with this new standard.

 Schools are advised to no longer re value their assets.
 The main reason for this is that under NZ IAS-16 if a re valuation is completed then it must, subsequently, be conducted on an annual basis.
 The Ministry has recognized that the above would be an unnecessary financial cost to schools.
 Instead they are advising schools conduct a stock take of their assets to ensure that the asset register accurately reflects the items that are physically on the school premises.